ethereum/populus/docs/dev_cycle.part-02.rst

 Tester Deployment
 -----------------

-You now have two compiled contracts are now ready for deployment.
+You now have two compiled contracts, ready for deployment.

 The first deployment step is to verify that it works on the ``tester`` chain.
 This is an ephemeral blockchain.
 It runs localy, and resets each time is starts.
-The state of the chain when it runs is kept only in memory, and deleted when done.
+The state of the chain when it runs is kept only in memory, and cleared when done.
 It's a great tool for a testing.

 Deploy to the ``tester`` chain: